-Florida Gov Ron DeSantis Takes Aim At Biden Administration Over Possible Travel Restrictions
+Florida Gov. Ron DeSantis Takes Aim At Biden Administration Over Possible Travel Restrictions

-Florida Gov. Ron DeSantis, a longtime ally of former President Donald Trump, took aim at the administration of President Joe Biden on Thursday in the wake of a report that it was considering enacting domestic travel restrictions.
-As relayed by Politico‘s Gary Fineout, DeSantis indicated that he would strongly oppose any action that would block people from traveling to his state.
+Florida Gov. Ron DeSantis, a longtime ally of former President Donald Trump, took aim at the administration of Joe Biden on Thursday in the wake of a report that it was considering enacting domestic travel restrictions.
+As relayed by Politico's Gary Fineout, DeSantis indicated that he would strongly oppose any action that would block people from traveling to his state.

 The Republican governor shared his belief that policies prohibiting the travel of Americans to Florida would constitute a political attack.
 He also called the idea that the administration would consider such a course of action "absurd."